Basis-Theory/terraform-provider-basistheory/CONTRIBUTING.md

 The examples included under `/examples/resources` should be manually updated with any new resources that are introduced.

+After updating the examples, reformat and regenerate the markdown docs under `/docs/resources` by running the commands:

 ```shell
 terraform fmt -recursive ./examples/